Lebanon Travel Advice, Embassies & Tourist Offices

 LGBT+ travellers

 The Lebanese Criminal Code includes a general provision concerning ‘every sexual act against nature’.
-Lebanese courts consider that this includes homosexuality.
+Lebanese courts might consider that this includes same sex sexual activity.
 A criminal offence under this provision is punishable by a prison sentence of up to a year.
 The Lebanese Medical Association for Sexual Health has resources for LGBT+ people.

 Read more advice for LGBT+ travellers.